weaveweave/PP-Receipt/README.md

 # Receipt Pipeline

-Automated data extraction from PDF receipts to Excel spreadsheets using Vision LLM.
+Automated data extraction from PDF receipts to Excel spreadsheets using Vision LLM (tested with Qwen3-VL and olmOCR 2).

 ## What It Does